 New arts grant opportunity

-The Spark Grant is a new program funded by Hotel Occupancy Tax allocations for events and projects that directly enhance tourism in San Marcos that have not previously received City of San Marcos Arts and Cultural grant funding.
+NOW OPEN: The Spark Grant is a new program funded by Hotel Occupancy Tax allocations for events and projects that directly enhance tourism in San Marcos that have not previously received City of San Marcos Arts and Cultural grant funding.

 Funds may be requested to initiate art and/or cultural activities; events, exhibits, etc. Funds may not be used for venue operations or administrative salaries.